-On January 17, 2012, the Company reported that it had encountered copper-gold mineralization in four widely-spaced drill holes on its Tak (Moffat) Property.
+On January 17, 2012, the Company reported that it had encountered copper-gold mineralization in four, widely-spaced diamond drill holes on its Tak (Moffat) Property.

-On February 7, 2012, the Company announced that it had signed an Option Agreement with Almaden Minerals Ltd. to acquire a 100% interest in the Dill Property, which adjoins the Company's recently optioned Dillard Property to the east.
+On February 7, 2012, the Company announced that it had signed an Option Agreement with Almaden Minerals Ltd. to acquire a 100% interest in the Dill Property, which adjoins Fjordland's recently optioned Dillard Property to the east.
+The Company made a cash payment of \$25,000 and issued 250,000 common shares with a value of \$20,000 pursuant to the Dill option agreement.

-On February 9, 2012, the Company reported that Capstone has approved a Phase 4 budget and work program for 2012 on the Tak portion of the Tak-Milligan Project.
+On February 9, 2012, the Company reported that Capstone had approved a Phase 4 budget and work program for 2012 on the Tak portion of the Tak-Milligan Project.

 On February 28, 2012, the Company announced that it had terminated its Option Agreement with Kootenay Gold Inc. on the Kimberley Gold Trend Project.
-The Company also provided updates on the QUEST (Xstrata) Option; drilling could occur in mid-2012.
+The Company also provided updates on the QUEST (Xstrata) Option.